nipunarambukkanage/gpu_stable_fluids/docs/VALIDATION.md

 fluid-simulation.html
 ```

-Also review that the file contains no `TODO`, CDN, package import, runtime `fetch()`, analytics, or external asset reference.
-The JavaScript can be syntax-checked by extracting the inline script in an editor or browser console; the implementation has already been checked with `new Function()` parsing.
+Also review that the runtime contains no `TODO`, CDN, runtime `fetch()`, analytics, or external asset reference. `tests/static-contract.mjs` checks module syntax with Node’s parser; the browser then validates WGSL compilation and WebGPU pipeline creation.

 ## Browser smoke test